spring-io/dataflow.spring.io/content/documentation/pages/1-installation/1-local/3-manual.md

 ## Starting Server Jars

-Now you need to start the applications that comprise the server.
-To do so:
+Now you need to start the applications that comprise the server:

 1. Start Skipper.
 To do so, in the directory where you downloaded Skipper, run the server by using `java -jar`, as follows: